Polight/lego/docs/content/v1/usage/reactive.md

 #### Reactive Properties

-The `state` is where the reactiveness takes place.
+The `state` is where the reactivity takes place.

 declare a `state` object in the `init()` function with default values: